top of page

 Bickford 12.jpg

-Meticulously planned, the home makes efficient use of every available inch of space.
-Common areas are layered into one another, sharing space and light to achieve a sense of expansiveness that belies and defies its compact footprint.
+Common areas are layered into one another both horizontally and vertically, sharing space and light to achieve a feeling of expansiveness that belies and defies its compact footprint.

-Woven into this backdrop, a collection of idiosyncratic features reflects the homeowner's unique lifestyle needs and personality: a series of niches for family artifacts; hidden flashes of richly textured wallpaper; a floating platform at the foot of the stair for a gathering of plantings; a hidden study overlooking the levels below.
+Woven into this backdrop, a collection of idiosyncratic features reflects the homeowner's unique lifestyle needs and personality: a series of tucked away niches for cherished family artifacts; hidden flashes of richly textured wallpaper; a floating platform at the foot of the stair for a gathering of favorite plantings; a hidden study overlooking the levels below.

-The result is a home that reveals itself slowly, inviting playful exploration with many unexpected moments of delight.
+The overall result is a home that reveals itself slowly, inviting playful exploration with many unexpected moments of delight to discover along the way.

 bottom of page